-Level 3 Violations Level 1 Level 2 Level 3 Level 4 Administrative Response Assault, No Injury Attempting to cause injury to another person, including staff; by knowingly and intentionally using force that places another person in reasonable apprehension of imminent personal injury • • Bullying Any intentional ongoing pattern of written or verbal expression, electronic abuse, physical acts, or gestures intended to cause distress/harm upon one or more students and includes an imbalance of power • • • OPS reporting and intervention procedures will be followed, as appropriate Damage to School, Staff or Student Property Willfully or recklessly causing or attempting to cause damage • • Restitution may be required, additional consequences may be applied if restitution is not made Drugs, Possession or Under the Influence Drugs, alcoholic beverages, controlled or imitation controlled substances, or other mood-altering chemicals See definitions for level of interventions and response for Secondary Students, page 15. • • • • Referral to Counselor for Substance Abuse Screening False Allegations Against Staff Any knowingly or recklessly false allegation against a staff member, written, spoken or otherwise communicated which is harmful to the reputation of the staff member, or which may impede the ability of the staff member to perform assigned duties • • • Fighting, Serious Mutual physical combat that results in injury, creates a substantial disruption involving large numbers of students, and/or results in the potential for continued fighting see Glossary, page 16 • • Law enforcement may be contacted Harassment Any physical, verbal, graphic, electronic, or written material or behavior, which may be related, but not limited to a person's disability, gender, race, color, national origin, gender identity, sexual orientation, age, religion, or marital status which has the effect of creating an intimidating, hostile, or offensive school environment see Glossary, page 16 • • • Sexual Harassment Sexual harassment includes the unwelcome written, verbal, or physical conduct on the basis of sex, including gender identity and sexual orientation that creates an intimidating, hostile or offensive school environment. see Glossary, page 16 • • • Law enforcement may be contacted Report to the OPS Title IX coordinator Public Indecency Behaviors described in Nebraska Statute 28-806 • • • Theft Stealing or attempting to steal property. • • • Restitution may be required, additional consequences may be applied if restitution is not made Threats or Intimidation Use or threat of violence, force, intimidation or similar conduct in a manner that constitutes a substantial interference with school purposes.
-Threats may include behavior, verbal, written and/or physical action. • • • Conduct a threat assessment Unlawful Activity Engaging in any activity forbidden by state or federal law and not otherwise specifically included in this Code which creates potential danger in the school environment or interferes with school purposes • • • Law enforcement may be contacted For more information on Repeated Violations, see page 11, and a note regarding level of response, see page 3.
-Full definitions for all violations can be found in the Glossary, beginning on page 12.
+Level 3 Violations Level 1 Level 2 Level 3 Level 4 Administrative Response Assault, No Injury Attempting to cause injury to another person, including staff; by knowingly and intentionally using force that places another person in reasonable apprehension of imminent personal injury • • Bullying Any intentional ongoing pattern of written or verbal expression, electronic abuse, physical acts, or gestures intended to cause distress/harm upon one or more students and includes an imbalance of power • • • OPS reporting and intervention procedures will be followed, as appropriate Damage to School, Staff or Student Property Willfully or recklessly causing or attempting to cause damage • • Restitution may be required, additional consequences may be applied if restitution is not made Drugs, Possession or Under the Influence Drugs, alcoholic beverages, controlled or imitation controlled substances, or other mood-altering chemicals See Glossary, page 15 • • • • Law enforcement may be contacted False Allegations Against Staff Any knowingly or recklessly false allegation against a staff member, written, spoken or otherwise communicated which is harmful to the reputation of the staff member, or which may impede the ability of the staff member to perform assigned duties • • • Fighting, Serious Mutual physical combat that results in injury, creates a substantial disruption involving large numbers of students, and/or results in the potential for continued fighting see Glossary, page 15 • • Law enforcement may be contacted Harassment Any physical, verbal, graphic, electronic, or written material or behavior, which may be related, but not limited to a person's disability, gender, race, color, national origin, gender identity, sexual orientation, age, religion, or marital status which has the effect of creating an intimidating, hostile, or offensive school environment see Glossary, page 16 • • • Law enforcement may be contacted Sexual Harassment Sexual harassment includes the unwelcome written, verbal, or physical conduct on the basis of sex, including gender identity and sexual orientation that creates an intimidating, hostile or offensive school environment see Glossary, page 16 • • • Law enforcement may be contacted Report to the OPS Title IX coordinator Public Indecency Behaviors described in Nebraska Statute 28-806 except that this violation shall apply only to students at least 12 years of age.
+For students under age 12, other violations may apply see Glossary, page 16 • • • Theft Stealing or attempting to steal property • • • Restitution may be required, additional consequences may be applied if restitution is not made Threats or Intimidation Use or threat of violence, force, intimidation or similar conduct in a manner that constitutes a substantial interference with school purposes.
+Threats may include behavior, verbal, written and/or physical action • • • Conduct a threat assessment Unlawful Activity Engaging in any activity forbidden by state or federal law and not otherwise specifically included in this Code which creates potential danger in the school environment or interferes with school purposes • • • Law enforcement may be contacted For more information on Repeated Violations, see page 11, and a note regardin Full definitions for all violations can be found in the Glossary, begin